-You have a team of these four thinking selves available to you, but it you’re like most of us, you probably prefer some of them over others.
-Like a sports team, you have your go-to players that you send out the majority of the time, while others sit on the bench.
+You have all of these four thinking selves available to you, but if you’re like most of us, you probably prefer some of them over others.
+Like a sports team, you have your go-to players that you most naturally rely on majority of the time, while others sit on the bench.

 And that brings us to the next essential point: With a validated assessment, thinking preferences can be measured, and those results can then easily be interpreted and translated into predictable behaviors and outcomes in the workplace.

-The more diverse the team is, the more important it is to have a leader who can manage and facilitate the process to make sure everyone is heard and that there’s a clear game plan to keep the goal in sight.
+The more cognitively diverse the team is, the more important it is to have an inclusive leader who can manage and facilitate the process to make sure everyone is heard and that there’s a clear game plan to keep the goal in sight.

-4 Steps to Getting Started with Diversity of Thought
+4 Steps to Getting Started with Cognitive Diversity

 Don’t expect that bringing together a bunch of people with widely different backgrounds and experiences will be the miracle cure for all your business problems.
 Go beyond the surface to get the benefits of diversity of thought: